dbnski/unhex/README.md

 ## Notes

-- Aborts conversion if a string exceeds 256 bytes (adjustable through defines)
+- Aborts conversion if a string exceeds 256 bytes leaving the original version (adjustable through defines)
 - Full-line comments are preserved unchanged regardless their content

 ## Build